-Each EAG is sponsored by a Stockland Leadership Team member and led by a General Manager or Senior Manager.
-A diverse group of employees make up each of the EAG groups and helps focus our efforts on issues important to employees.
+Each EAG is sponsored by a Stockland Leadership Team member and led by a passionate and influential lead.
+A diverse group of people make up each of the EAG groups and helps focus our efforts on issues important to our people.

-The Diversity and Inclusion Committee is chaired by our Managing Director and is composed of the EAG Stockland Leadership Team Sponsors, EAG leads, other Stockland Leadership Team members and applicable People and Culture managers.
+The Diversity and Inclusion Steering Committee is chaired by our Managing Director and is composed of the Senior Leadership Team, EAG leads, other relevant Leadership Team members and applicable People and Culture managers.